SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 A company that has raised no external funding should be considered "extremely high risk", and not being offered founder-level equity at such a company should be met with extreme skepticism.
 (Especially because you are likely to be working for little to no pay for a while.)

 A company that has raised a seed round is officially a funded startup, but is still "high risk", as only about 40% of seed-funded companies go on to raise Series A rounds, and only about 9% get acquired.
-Seeds rounds are usually raised from individual investors (i.e. angels) or specialized funds, such as Y Combinator, Founders Fund, and SV Angel, and generally [involve](https://techcrunch.com/2016/09/07/crunchbase-sees-rise-in-average-seed-round-in-2016/) on the order of $0.5-1 million in capital. <!--In 2016, the [median seed round] size was $0.63 million, and the average size was $1.14 million.
-Investors typically take around 20% of the company in early funding rounds, so this indicates a post-money valuation of $2-8 million.-->
+Seeds rounds are usually raised from individual investors (i.e. angels) or specialized funds, such as Y Combinator, Founders Fund, and SV Angel, and generally [involve](https://techcrunch.com/2016/09/07/crunchbase-sees-rise-in-average-seed-round-in-2016/) on the order of $0.5-1 million in capital.

 ![<sup>**Figure 1**: Startup funding drop-off curve, not including acquisitions (Source: [TechCrunch](https://techcrunch.com/2017/05/17/heres-how-likely-your-startup-is-to-get-acquired-at-any-stage/))</sup>](../assets/evaluating-startups/techcrunch-funding.png){ width=100% }